Mirror P=W conjecture and extended Fano/Landau-Ginzburg correspondence: Introduction

-To prove/compute the identities (\ref{eq:mirror P=W oneside}), it is natural to try and realize each filtration as a limiting filtration on the abuttment of a suitable spectral sequence.
+for $p,q$ and $r$.
+To prove the identities (\ref{eq:mirror P=W oneside}), it is natural to try and realize each filtration as a limiting filtration on the abutment of a suitable spectral sequence.
 This requires a choice of extra data: a compactification $(X,D)$ of $U$ for the weight filtration and a morphism to the affine space $h:U^\vee \to \C^N$ for the perverse filtration.
 Therefore, the natural question we should answer is

 \begin{Question} How do we describe the relation between the choices of $(X,D)$ and $h:U^\vee \to \C^N$ in the context of mirror symmetry? \end{Question}